vsch/flexmark-java/MarkdownProcessorsEmulation.md

 * `line column`: would be index of first non-blank if tabs were expanded to 4 space boundaries
 * `item indent`: `line indent` of first line of item (one with list item marker)
 * `item column`: `line column` of first line of item (one with list item marker)
-* `item content offset`: item prefix length + # of trailing white spaces following the item prefix
+* `item content offset`: item PREFIX length + # of trailing white spaces following the item PREFIX
 * `item content indent`: `item indent` + `item content offset`
 * `item content column`: `item column` + `item content offset`
 * `list indent`: first item's `item indent`